Show All Answers

 Monroe County Fire Rescue (MCFR) will accept a payment from an insurance company and then bill the balance to the patient.
-We are required to accept the Medicare, Medicaid and Tricare rates.
+We are required to accept Medicare, Medicaid, and Tricare rates.
 We follow all laws and statutes related to billing, and statutory adjustments are made to the accounts.
-The patient is then billed for the co-insurance, co-payments and/or patient responsibility per their individual policy.
+The patient is then billed for the co-insurance, co-payments, and/or patient responsibility per their individual policy.

 Monroe County Fire Rescue follows Medicare guidelines and Medicare requires that anyone transported to a hospital by an ambulance service, sign an authorization and responsibility form.
 Since we don’t always know who is a Medicare patient and who isn't, we ask all of our patients who are awake and alert to sign the form for our records.

 At the time that our paramedics provided emergency care to your child, it’s possible that information about you, the parent or guardian, wasn't available or received.
 Simply call the in house billing department at 305-289-6010, and explain the situation and that you would like your name added to the account as the parent or guardian.